 The internship program at NBC 10 is designed to provide college students the opportunity to explore careers in the broadcasting industry while providing meaningful and practical business experience that will generate college credit.

-Internships are offered in the following areas: News, Sports, Web and Accounting.
+Internships are offered in the following areas: News, Sports, and Web.

 Mail applications to: